 - An evacuation plan must include the steps in deciding the course of action, appointed fire warden and other personnel responsible for assisting the evacuations, the location of the muster point, and instructions for helping someone who is injured or disabled to evacuate the area.

-To guarantee that you are compliant with Australian Standards for Emergency Evacuation Plan, have a profession fire safety service assist you.
+To guarantee that you are compliant with Australian Standards for emergency evacuation plans, have a professional fire safety service assist you.
 Contact FCF today and get a sample evacuation plan.
-We service throughout Australia offering complete fire protection service including supply, installation, testing, servicing and maintenance.
-When it comes to protecting your family, staff, customers and property from fire, FCF has the right advice, products and services.
+We service throughout Australia offering complete fire protection service including supply, installation, testing, servicing, and maintenance.
+When it comes to protecting your family, staff, customers, and property from fire, FCF has the right advice, products, and services.